ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/collaborations.md

 partners such as Uppsala University, a member of the EOSC Association, as well as through broader European collaborations with organizations like CERN and EU projects such as BY-COVID.
 Through these efforts, SciLifeLab supports the development of a robust, interoperable, and researcher-driven European Open Science infrastructure.

+{{< banner_image
+  image="/img/open_science/initiatives/nf-core.png"
+  alt="nf-core logo"
+>}}

+## SciLifeLab & nf-core {#scilifelab-nfcore}

+SciLifeLab is a founding member of [nf-core](https://nf-co.re/) - a community effort to collect a curated set of analysis pipelines and modules built using Nextflow, aimed at enhancing reproducibility and collaboration.
+Different groups, especially [National Genomics Infrastructure (NGI)](https://ngisweden.scilifelab.se/), are supporting both the community and the development of pipelines.
+SciLifeLab Data Centre contributes to the development of the infrastructure behind the initiative.

 _© Media Elements sourced from [Canva.com](https://canva.com)_